 What are nicotine salts?

-Let's start from the top; nic salt e-liquid is essentially the same as regular e-liquid, the main difference comes from the nicotine itself, which is extracted in salt, rather than freebase form.
-This type of nicotine extraction is supposed to provide a much smoother 'hit' from your e-cig, meaning you can vape a higher nicotine strength that might otherwise be uncomfortably strong compared with standard e-liquid.
+Let's start from the top; nic salt e-liquid is essentially the same as regular e-liquid, the main difference comes from the nicotine itself, which is designed to mimic the natural nicotine 'salts' found within tobacco leaves, rather than freebase form.
+This type of nicotine is supposed to provide a much smoother 'hit' from your e-cig, meaning you can vape a higher nicotine strength that might otherwise be uncomfortably strong compared with standard e-liquid.

 Another big difference between nic salt and freebase nicotine, is how your body absorbs it.
 With standard nicotine you would generally get an instant satisfaction, with just a few inhalations you can feel the nicotine begin to have an effect, however this is usually short lived and goes away in about 15 minutes, although with nic salts this is not the case.
 Nic salt e-liquids tend to take a few minutes to really kick in, and maintain a level of nicotine satisfaction which can last a lot longer than regular freebase nicotine.
 It's not for everyone, but for those vapers who swear by them, it's hard to beat.

 I decided to take the plunge and bought some Dr Salt e-liquid, as I had read some good reviews and thought I would give it a go.
 Now let me say now that if you decide to vape 20mg (like I did) I would not advise to use it in a sub-ohm e-cig, and certainly not an RDA, as it could be uncomfortably harsh.